 - Have completed an application for the Honors Program that includes two letters of recommendation and an essay demonstrating academic ability.

-Applications can be obtained from the honors coordinator, Edmund La Clair.
-Request them via e-mail at firstname.lastname@example.org or pick them up in person in Room 213 in the Campbell Learning Resource Building (please make an appointment ahead of time).
+Applications can be obtained from the honors coordinator, Dr. Michael Fuertes.
+Request them via e-mail at firstname.lastname@example.org or pick them up in person in Room 222 in the Life Sciences Building (please make an appointment ahead of time).

 Existing students eligible to join the Honors Program may contact the honors coordinator directly.